 In this page we will take you through the basics of playing our 2-string fretless canjo.
 This canjo guide can be used also to start to learn beginner slide guitar technique on the middle 2 strings of a conventional 6-string instrument.
 (It can also be used to start learning to play our new travel-size mini Cuban cigar box guitar, as our latest instrument has exactly the same number of strings and tuning as the Salvage Sounds canjo – and is similarly fretless to be played with a slide)

 As the name suggests our instrument does not have metal frets to hold the string against to produce a note, as one would with a typical guitar or ukulele.
 Instead we change the pitch of a string with an object called a slide – a smooth cylindrical object worn over a finger on the player’s “fretting hand” (whichever feels most comfortable, though most players wear the slide on their ring finger).
-All our instruments come supplied with a courtesy metal Salvage Sounds starter slide.
+Some of our instruments come supplied with a courtesy metal Salvage Sounds starter slide.
 However, you may wish to upgrade to one of our bottleneck glass slides for a smoother, more luxurious sound.